moax342/Pong-Game-/README.md

 ## Features

 - **Two Player Mode**: Compete against a friend in a head-to-head battle to see who can score the most points.
-- **Single Player Mode**: Test your skills against a computer-controlled opponent with adjustable difficulty levels.
 - **Realistic Physics**: Experience realistic ball movement and collision dynamics that replicate the behavior of a real ping pong ball.
 - **Score Tracking**: Keep track of the score throughout the game to determine the winner.
-- **Customization Options**: Adjust game settings such as paddle speed, ball speed, and game duration to tailor the experience to your preferences.
 - **User-friendly Interface**: Enjoy a clean and intuitive user interface that enhances the gaming experience.
-- **Sound Effects**: Immerse yourself in the game with authentic sound effects that contribute to the overall atmosphere.

 ## How to Play

-1. Use the arrow keys or mouse to control your paddle.
+1. Use the arrow keys to control your paddle.
 2. In two-player mode, player one controls the paddle on the left side of the screen, while player two controls the paddle on the right.
-3. In single-player mode, control the paddle on the left side of the screen while the computer controls the paddle on the right.
-4. The objective is to hit the ball with your paddle and prevent it from passing your side of the screen.
+3. The objective is to hit the ball with your paddle and prevent it from passing your side of the screen.
-5. Score points by successfully hitting the ball past your opponent's paddle.
+4. Score points by successfully hitting the ball past your opponent's paddle.
-6. The game continues until one player reaches the predetermined score limit or time limit.

 ## Technologies Used